KimberleyCook/kimberleycook.github.io/_posts/2016-12-05-beautiful-istanbul.md

 ---
 layout: post
 title: Beautiful Istanbul!
-tags: [remote working, digital nomad, travel in instanbul, best things to do in instanbul ]
+tags: [remote working, digital nomad, travel in istanbul, best things to do in istanbul, things to do in istanbul, female traveller, cats of istanbul]

 ---

 When I initially set out to write this post I wanted to write about all the reasons why you should visit Istanbul ASAP.
 However after some thought I realised that that was not the direction I wanted this post to go in.
 Instead, I have decided to write about all the incredible things about one of the most beautiful cities I have ever visited as you may only be seeing negative stories in the news.

 ### Cats

 I cannot talk about loving Istanbul without talking about the cats.
 Everywhere you go you will see them; sleeping on motorbike seats, wandering inside shops and cafes, even sat with you whilst you play a game of Backgammon.

 <figure>